-In addition to his past accomplishments, he has participated in: the West Coast Black Writers Festival as a panelist, in the same role in the UCLA Bruins Speaker Series, a guest speaker at the California Writers Collective Empowerment Luncheon In Emeryville, California.
-He was a guest author at the African American Museum and Library in Oakland's Meet The Authors program as a speaker, using his talents to appear in community events and Career Days in secondary schools in the Los Angeles and San Francisco Bay areas.
-Charles was a guest moderator for an Authors Spotlight event inside the Barnes and Noble at the Grove.
+Charles has shared his expertise through writing workshops at the African American Museum and Library in Oakland and the AC Bilbrew Library in Los Angeles.
+He has also participated as a panelist at the West Coast Black Writers Festival and UCLA Bruins Speaker Series, a guest speaker at the California Writers Collective Empowerment Luncheon in Emeryville, and a featured author in the African American Museum and Library in Oakland's Meet the Authors program.
+His commitment to literacy extends to community events and Career Days in Los Angeles and the San Francisco Bay Area.
+He has also served as a guest moderator for an Authors Spotlight event at Barnes & Noble at The Grove.

 The Depths of My Soul: poems from the heart of a man (2001)